-We began by compiling and considering a list of nearly four dozen cushioned road running shoes currently on the market.
-We whittled down this list and sent our top picks to our team of testers, who extensively test dozens of running shoes each year, including every shoe mentioned above.
+We began by compiling and considering a list of nearly four dozen cushioned road running shoes on the market.
+We whittled down this list and sent our top picks to our team of eight testers, who extensively test dozens of running shoes yearly, including every shoe mentioned above.
 Our testers ran in the shoes for several weeks, collectively putting hundreds of miles on each style and providing feedback on fit, feel, stability, cushion, performance, durability, and other factors.
 With this information, we further narrowed our list of the best to the shoes in this guide.

 As with all of our guides, we invite and appreciate your input on the best cushioned road running shoes in the comments section below.